ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 !!! pied-piper ":bulb: TL;DR - Front Office App Dev"

-    To complement the Admin App, API Logic Server can automatically create a 'starter kit' Angular app, using [**Ontimize**](https://ontimizeweb.github.io/docs/v8/), a proven app framework.
-This approach provides the features outined in [Custom Web Apps](App-Custom.md){:target="_blank" rel="noopener"}:
+    To complement the Admin App, API Logic Server can automatically create a 'starter kit' Angular app, using [**Ontimize**](https://ontimizeweb.github.io/docs/v15/introduction/), a proven app framework.
+This approach provides the features outlined in [Custom Web Apps](App-Custom.md){:target="_blank" rel="noopener"}:

     1. **Faster and simpler automated creation:** the system creates a default app model, and uses that to create a default app, in seconds.